Toyota Corolla Cross: Thailand

 The Corolla Cross for the Thai market was launched on 9 July 2020.
 It was initially offered in 1.8 Sport, Hybrid Smart, Hybrid Premium and Hybrid Premium Safety trim levels.
 The Hybrid Premium Safety trim is equipped with Toyota Safety Sense.
 In September 2021, the Corolla Cross is given the Modellista accessories package on top of existing variants in Thailand.
 The GR Sport trim was released in November 2021 with a redesigned front fascia.
 The base Sport trim was replaced by Sport Plus trim in late November 2022.

 The facelifted Corolla Cross was launched in Thailand on 8 February 2024, with four variants: Sport Plus, HEV Premium, HEV Premium Luxury and HEV GR Sport.
+In January 2026, the Sport Plus petrol variant was replaced by the HEV Smart as the entry-level variant, therefore the Corolla Cross became available only with hybrid powertrains.